mfinelli/recueil/IMPLEMENTATION.md

   untouched (it already takes an arbitrary `userID` per call), so nothing about this reversal narrows what that future command can do.

-### Still ahead
+### Reader view, `go:embed` wiring, and closing out this phase

+- **`GetCaptureHTML` gained a defensive `Content-Security-Policy: script-src 'none'`** on the archived-HTML response.
+  Not the primary control — the extension's SingleFile capture already runs with `blockScripts: true` (see `extension/src/capture-inject/bundle-entry.js`, checked directly, not assumed) — but that response is served same-origin with the dashboard, so anything that ever did slip through would otherwise run with access to the logged-in session's cookies.
+Costs nothing to close outright.
+  Covered by test assertions on both the plain and zstd-compressed response paths.
+- **`CaptureReader.svelte`** (new, `/captures/:id`): title, capture date, AI
+  summary when present, and `reader_text` rendered as plain text (`white-space: pre-wrap`, no `{@html}`, no guessed paragraph-splitting) — confirmed against `internal/readability`'s own source that `reader_text` is Readability.js's `textContent` field specifically, never its `content` (HTML) field, so there's no injection risk to design around. `PageDetail`'s capture rows now route here instead of opening the raw HTML directly; the raw HTML itself is still just a plain new-tab link (now living inside the reader view) — settled during planning: an iframe would mean fighting sizing/scrolling for a page that's a full, self-contained snapshot of someone else's layout, for little benefit over a new tab, which gets native zoom/find-in-page/the whole viewport for free.

-A real in-app reader view, rather than linking out to the raw archived HTML.
-The operator-only CLI device-revoke command noted above.
-Then `go:embed` wiring once the screen set feels reasonably complete, and the dashboard's actual visual design system (reconciling the extension's neutral paper/ink surface against the marketing site's ledger/brass/stamp accents — flagged during planning, still deferred).
+This closes out Phase 6's core scope: Setup/Login, Library (list/grid, search, pagination), PageDetail (full read/write loop), Collections management, Devices (pairing token + paired-device list), the reader view, and the dashboard embedded into the single Go binary.
+Two things remain open: the operator-only CLI device-revoke command (§5, point 3 — `internal/devices.Client` is already shaped for it), and the dashboard's actual visual design system (reconciling the extension's neutral paper/ink surface against the marketing site's ledger/brass/stamp accents) — both explicitly punted to a separate session.